Bard on the Beach: Site

-Bard is located in Vanier Park at the south end of the Burrard Street Bridge.
-It consists of two performance stages: the BMO Mainstage and the Howard Family Stage.
-There is also a group of tents known as the Bard Village which contains the box office, Bard Boutique gift shop, and concession stands.
+Bard is located in Sen̓áḵw (Vanier Park) at the south end of the Burrard Street Bridge.
+It consists of two performance stages: the BMO Mainstage and the Douglas Campbell Theatre.
+There is also a group of tents known as the Bard Village which contains the Box Office, Bard Boutique gift shop, and concession stands.
 The festival grounds also contain dressing rooms, administrative offices for seasonal staff and an event Marquee along with two large picnic lawns and portable washrooms for patrons.

 BMO Mainstage

-Bard purchased its first 500-seat saddlespan tent in 1992.
+Bard purchased its first 729-seat saddlespan tent in 1992.
 By the end of the 2010 season, the Mainstage theatre tent was in need of replacement and, following the "Staging our Future" capital campaign, the Festival built a custom-designed Mainstage theatre tent.
 The new tent expanded the seating capacity to 742 seats and included a redesigned stage.
 The theatre tent also came with more comfortable seating for patrons including cup holders for drinks purchased from the concession stands.
 The new tent maintains an open-backed design and Bard's signature backdrop: False Creek; the Coast Mountains; and city skyline.
 The physical playing space within the theatre was named after the Bank of Montreal in recognition of their lead contribution to the Festival's capital campaign.

 Bard on the Beach typically stages two productions in repertory on the BMO Mainstage in each season, alongside a selection of choral, symphony and opera presentations.
 The set presents a unique challenge and opportunity for set designers from year to year as it must incorporate elements which can be shared by both productions during season.

 The Douglas Campbell Theatre tent

 The Douglas Campbell Theatre tent was added in 1999 as part of Bard's 10th anniversary season as an intimate space for the staging of Shakespeare's lesser-known works or for more modern, innovative stagings of the established canon.
 Beginning in 2005 with a production of Rosencrantz and Guildenstern Are Dead by Tom Stoppard, the theatre tent has also served as a space for productions of plays which, while not by Shakespeare, serve to examine the context of his work.

 The theatre is named for the Canadian stage actor Douglas Campbell.
 Campbell was a good friend and mentor to Christopher Gaze and had either performed in, or directed, plays in Bard's earlier seasons.
 Campbell and his son Torquil Campbell also performed together in productions of Henry IV, Part I and Macbeth at Bard on the Beach.

-This smaller theatre tent seats 240 people and its adaptable layout and seating configuration are similar to that of a black box theatre.
+This smaller theatre tent seats 256 people and its adaptable layout and seating configuration are similar to that of a black box theatre.
 The tent structure was replaced at the beginning of the 2013 season as part of the "Staging our Future" capital campaign.

-In 2014 the playing space was named the "Howard Family Stage" in honour of Vancouver philanthropists Darlene and Paul Howard.
+From 2014 to 2024 the playing space was named the "Howard Family Stage" in honour of Vancouver philanthropists Darlene and Paul Howard.
 They sponsored this performance space through to and including the 2024 Festival Season.